 The consumer's path to big-ticket purchases

 For the past six years, Synchrony Financial has surveyed the U.S. population annually to determine the number of steps consumers go through to make big-ticket purchases (those costing more than $500)1.
-This year, our study has uncovered some important insights.
+Our most recent study has uncovered some important insights.

 Overall, consumers are taking longer to make big-ticket purchases.
 Their purchase journey has gone from 63 days to 81 days in one year.
-But, on the plus side, the average spend for big-ticket purchases has gone up to $2,055, a 9% increase over last year.
+But, on the plus side, the average spend for big-ticket purchases has gone up to $2,055, a 9% increase from 2016 to 2017.
 This could be driven by an increase in consumer confidence and an upbeat assessment of the job market2.
 This boost in confidence could be translating into higher spend at the retailer, be it for jewelry or major appliances.

 Another significant insight: The path to big-ticket purchases for people purchasing online is different from those buying in-store.
 The most significant difference?
 The purchase amount.
 In-store buyers spend an average of $2,037, while the average online big-ticket purchase is $1,433.
 That's a whopping boost of 42% for those purchasing in-store.